MicrosoftDocs/architecture-center/docs/example-scenario/mainframe/migrate-unisys-dorado-mainframe-apps-with-astadia-and-micro-focus-content.md

 ### Performance considerations

-- SQL Database, Storage accounts, and other Azure PaaS components provide high performance for:
+- SQL Database, Storage accounts, and other Azure PaaS components provide high performance in these areas:

   - Data reads and writes.
   - Hot storage access.